CapybaraCrowporation/houdini-comfyui-bridge/README.md

 - **✨ Feature 2**: Import and export from comfyUI with ease.
 Generate images, meshes, audio and more.

-- **✨ Feature 3**: TOPs submitter allows users to develop custom pipelines that combine Houdini and ComfyUI
+- **✨ Feature 3**: TOPs submitter allows users to develop custom pipelines that CG with Diffusion and Generative AI

 ---